EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/README.md

 ## Project Description

-This project involves gathering and visualizing data collected from Lost Ark's DPS (Damage Per Second) Meter.
-The goal is to provide insights into player performance, skill usage, and efficiency based on user data.
-This will help players analyze their gameplay and improve their performance.
+This project visualizes DPS (Damage Per Second) data collected from Lost Ark encounters.
+The application enables players to analyze their performance, evaluate skill usage, and optimize efficiency.
+By providing a user-friendly interface for exploring encounter data, this tool empowers players to improve their gameplay by reflecting on their contributions during battles and gaining insights into team and individuals.

+## Key Features

+- Visual representation of DPS data per encounter, with customizable filtering options.
+- Search functionality to find encounters by character, boss, or ally names.
+- Class filtering with a dropdown menu to focus on specific class performance.
+- A responsive, dark-mode-friendly user interface for improved usability.
+- Reset filter functionality to clear search inputs and restore default views.

 ## Project Structure

 - **`src/`** - Application code (components, services)
   - **`backend/`** - Backend logic, including API endpoints and database interactions.
   - **`frontend/`** - React-based frontend for displaying visualizations.
-- **`public/`** - Static files such as images, icons, and the HTML entry point (`index.html`).
+- **`public/`** - Static files such as images.
 - **`docs/`** - Documentation including progress reports, technical decisions, and design notes.
-- **`config/`** - Configuration files such as ESLint, Vite, etc.

 ## Getting Started